 We hedge and procure our energy requirements from various wholesale energy markets, including both physical and financial markets and through short and long term contracts.
 Our financial results are largely dependent on the margin we are able to realize between the wholesale purchase price of natural gas and electricity plus related costs and the retail sales price we charge our customers.
 We actively manage our commodity price risk by entering into various derivative or non-derivative instruments to hedge the variability in future cash flows from fixed-price forecasted sales and purchases of natural gas and electricity in connection with our retail energy operations.
 These instruments include forwards, futures, swaps, and option contracts traded on various exchanges, such as NYMEX and Intercontinental Exchange ("ICE") as well as over-the-counter markets.
 These contracts have varying terms and durations, which range from a few days to a few years, depending on the instrument.
 Our asset optimization group utilizes similar derivative contracts in connection with its trading activities to attempt to generate incremental gross margin by effecting transactions in markets where we have a retail presence.
-Generally, any of such instruments that are entered into to support our retail electricity and natural gas business are categorized as having been entered into for non-trading purposes, and instruments entered into for any other purpose are categorized as having been entered into for trading purposes.
-Our net gain on non-trading derivative instruments, net of cash settlements, was \$1.9 million for the year ended December 31, 2015.
+Generally, any of such instruments that are entered into to support our retail electricity and natural gas business are categorized as having been entered into for non-trading purposes, and instruments, net of cash settlements, was \$1.9 million for the year ended December 31, 2015 .